Quick Answer

 - The $50,000 disclosure figure is a warning, not a regulatory minimum, often confused with the $25,000 pattern-day-trader equity minimum.
 The risk disclosure must be delivered before the account opens.

-- Pattern day trader requires BOTH conditions: 4 or more day trades in 5 business days AND more than 6% of total trades.
-Missing either means the customer is not a pattern day trader.
+- Pattern day trader requires BOTH table conditions.
+Missing either one means the customer is not a pattern day trader.

-- ACAT completes within 3 business days after validation, not from the initial request; the delivering firm gets 1 business day to validate first, so the minimum is 4 business days from initiation.
+- The 3-day ACAT clock runs from validation, not from the request, so the minimum is 4 business days from initiation.

 - Re-registration at the same firm still needs principal approval plus supporting documents (trust papers, death certificate, court order).
-The customer does NOT sign the new account form; the registered representative and a principal both do.
+The customer does NOT sign the new account form; the principal who accepts the account does.

 One-Breath Recap

-Registration is the whole game: JTWROS and TBE hand assets to the survivor and skip probate, TIC and individual accounts run through the estate, and a Transfer on Death beats a will every time.
-Day-trading accounts demand approval plus a risk disclosure, inherited securities step up to fair market value at death, and the receiving firm drives an ACAT transfer.
+Registration is the whole game: Joint Tenants with Right of Survivorship and Tenants by the Entirety hand assets to the survivor and skip probate, Tenants in Common and individual accounts run through the estate, and a Transfer on Death beats a will every time.
+Day-trading accounts demand approval plus a risk disclosure, inherited securities step up to fair market value at death, and the receiving firm drives an Automated Customer Account Transfer.
 Lock the ownership, the probate result, and the numbers and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Account Types and Registration unit for the complete lesson.
+Read the full Account Types and Registration unit.